 It depends on multiple factors like the age of the patient, the stimulation process, the ovulatory status and pre-existing PCOS amongst other factors.

-As per a study published in Fertility and Sterility journal in 2018, Frozen embryo cycles have higher Live Birth Rates esp in PCOS patients (high responders) than fresh transfers.
+As per a study published in the Fertility and Sterility journal in 2018, Frozen embryo cycles have higher Live Birth Rates esp in PCOS patients (high responders) than fresh transfers.
 Also, SART (Society for Assisted Reproductive Technologies) found that Live Birth Rates were significantly higher than fresh transfers in women of all age groups.

 At Gunjan IVF World, we have also witnessed significantly better IVF results with frozen embryos.
 Hence, we recommend our patients to opt for frozen embryo transfers esp in previous IVF failures.